byzant1ne/ctf-writeups/dc23-openctf/ffbank.md

 We thought about how all of this information fit together, and realized that in all the hints, the words were close to one another alphabetically.
 We also noticed that there were always 5 words and/or blanks in total, as above.
 The hint number is also always 5-digits.

 It turns out that the hint is actually a series of indices relative to an arbitrary word in a wordlist.
-This arbitrary 'base word' has an index of zero, and we can infer what the other words are based on the index in the hint.
-To tie this to the example above, `sitar` is the root word, since we are told it is index zero, meaning `sitcoms` is five positions past it in the wordlist.
+This 'base word' has an index of zero, and we can infer what the other words are based on the index in the hint.
+To tie this to the example above, `sitar` is the 'base word', since we are told it is index zero, meaning `sitcoms` is five positions past it in the wordlist.
 These five words together make the manager password for that session.

 After much frustrated searching, we discovered that the wordlist used to generate these passwords appeared to be the British English wordlist from `/usr/share/dict`.
 (Did I mention that *nobody* solved this challenge?)
 We grabbed the `wbritish` package from the Kali repos and got cracking.
 Using this wordlist and the indexing, we found that the password to the above challenge would be `sitar site sitcoms site sitars`.